All Episodes

 But I have to tell you something, Elizabeth.

-Right, uh there have been pockets and sectors of the country that have not participated.
+You know, In practically every instance, when we've had, say, a boom economy, there have been pockets and sectors of the country that have not participated.

-Oh, it was in Texas and Louisiana, the oil business there was taking it on the chin because they had to close and cap a bunch of wells forever because they couldn't bring the oil out of the ground at a profit because the barrel price was so low.
+In Texas and Louisiana, the oil business there was taking it on the chin because they had to close and cap a bunch of wells forever because they couldn't bring the oil out of the ground at a profit because the barrel price was so low.

-And this is something that's that's um it's consistent.
+And this is something that's consistent.

-Uh it's the same thing with when interest rates, interest rates go down, and when interest rates are very low, boy, the home buying industry is great, the loan industry is great, people can go out and borrow money with very little interest, but the people who are retired and live off the interest of their investments don't do so well because there's no interest growing them.
+But the people who are retired and live off the interest of their investments don't do so well because there's no interest growing them.

 So it's not ever universal that it's good or bad for everybody in the country.

-Uh and this this situation in Michigan is unfortunate, and we feel for you up there.
+And this situation in Michigan is unfortunate, and we feel for you up there.

 Oh, it's bad.

-Uh, my husband was thinking, he said, you know what?
+My husband was thinking, he said, you know what?

-Well, you know something that's one of the things that this country affords.
+That's one of the things that this country affords.

-Entrepreneurism, but you can also move.
+That's what Welsh just talked about, entrepreneurism, but you can also move.

-I I have found, and I've mentioned this over and over again.
+I have found, and I've mentioned this over and over again.

-Uh I've I've I'm a keen observer of these kinds of things, as you people well know.
+I'm a keen observer of these kinds of things, as you people well know.

 And I have concluded that most of the limitations that individuals face economically are actually self-imposed.